Enengbede/Global-Superstores-Sales-Report/README.md

 Question 4.
 a) Identify the product subcategory that is the least profitable in Southeast Asia.
 Note: For this question, assume that Southeast Asia comprises Cambodia, Indonesia, Malaysia, Myanmar(Burma), the Philippines, Singapore, Thailand, and Vietnam.
-b) Is there a specific country in Southeast Asia where Global Superstore should stop offering thesubcategory identified in 4a?
+b) Is there a specific country in Southeast Asia where Global Superstore should stop offering the subcategory identified in 4a?

 Question 5.
 a) Which city is the least profitable (in terms of average profit) in the United States?
 For this analysis, discard the cities with less than 10 Orders. b) Why is this city’s average profit so low?